asrivathsan/IntegraTax/docs/using/index.md

 <br>

 #### **Mode 2 Step 7.
 Click “Cluster” to begin** {#mode-2-step-7}
-- After the clustering the dendrogram viewer `.html` will **open automatically** for visualisation (Module 2: Taxonomy)
+- After the clustering the dendrogram viewer .html will **open automatically** for visualisation (Module 2: Taxonomy)
-- Refer to [Clustering Output files] #clustering-output-files for details of the outputs.
+- Refer to [Clustering Output files](#clustering-output-files) for details of the outputs.
 <br>

 ---